Love Has Won: History

 On April 28, 2021, the mummified corpse of Carlson was discovered in the mission house near Crestone.
 Its state of decay suggested that she had been dead for several weeks.
 She was 45 at the time of her death.
 The body was found in a sleeping bag wrapped in Christmas lights, the face covered in glitter, in what authorities stated was a makeshift shrine.
 Seven members of the group were charged with abuse of a corpse as well as child abuse due to the presence of two children in the property.
 A photo from a few weeks before she is thought to have died shows her appearance to be emaciated, with thinning hair and discoloured skin with a purplish hue.
 According to Saguache County Coroner Tom Perrin, Carlson had been ingesting large amounts of colloidal silver, which the group had been previously promoting as a COVID-19 cure, even receiving a warning from the FDA.
 Consuming colloidal silver over a long period of time can lead to blue-grey discolouration of the skin, as well as seizures and organ failure.
 An autopsy report released in December 2021 revealed that Carlson had died from "global decline in the setting of alcohol abuse, anorexia, and chronic colloidal silver ingestion".
-On May 5, Deputy District Attorney Alex Raines announced plans to upgrade the abuse of corpse charges to the more serious charge of tampering with a deceased human body, the group members were reported to be facing a mix of charges of child abuse, abuse of a corpse, tampering with deceased human remains, and false imprisonment.
+On May 5, Deputy District Attorney Alex Raines announced plans to upgrade the abuse of corpse charges to the more serious charge of tampering with a deceased human body, and the group members were reported to be facing a mix of charges of child abuse, abuse of a corpse, tampering with deceased human remains, and false imprisonment.
 The charges were later dropped.

 Authorities stated that Carlson had not died at the property, but in California; her body was subsequently transported back to Colorado.
-After Carlson's death was publicised, the group's Facebook page stated that she had "ascended", and the website Lovehaswon.org was taken offline.
+After Carlson's death was publicized, the group's Facebook page stated that she had "ascended", and the website Lovehaswon.org was taken offline.

 In the aftermath of Carlson's death, the group splintered, with co-leader (Father God) Jason Castillo forming the group Joy Rains.
-A faction of opposing members that had control of the group's online activities, renamed the Facebook page and YouTube channel to "5D Full Disclosure" and launched a new website, 5dfulldisclosure.org.
+A faction of opposing members that had control of the group's online activities renamed the Facebook page and YouTube channel to "5D Full Disclosure" and launched a new website, 5dfulldisclosure.org.

-Television
+Television and books

 Dateline NBC aired a two-hour documentary about the group on October 15, 2021.

 An HBO documentary series, Love Has Won: The Cult of Mother God directed by Hannah Olson, premiered on November 13, 2023.

+Journalist Leah Sottile authored a book about the group, entitled Blazing Eye Sees All, that places Carlson and her followers in the wider context of American New Age spirituality.